logo

 While in school in Tucson, there were some interesting folks that either lived there or came thru town.
 We had a Eric Drexler speak on nano technology.
 He was an early proponent of space colonies.

 I visited the tiny office of the then-new L5 Society and their leader, Keith Henson.
 Their goal was to start building space colonies once the Space Shuttle would start flying.
 They were dead serious and could not understand why it should take more than a couple of years to design and build a space habitat for a few hundred people.
-I appreciated their enthusiasm but was disappointed at their naivette.
+I appreciated their enthusiasm but was disappointed at their naivete.

 Creativity: Engineering and Art